The Demarco Archive Trust Board

 A graduate of Edinburgh Napier's Screen Academy, LAMDA and The Moscow Arts Theatre, Marco has worked extensively in theatre, film and television production.

-He currently has a documentary television series and feature-film in development with the BBC and is a co-producer of The Restoration Reels - a major academic film project charting the restoration of Glasgow School of Art's Mackintosh Building.
+His recent work includes The Restoration Reels - a major academic film project charting the restoration of Glasgow School of Art's Mackintosh Building.
 The first film debuted at SXSW 2019 as part of the Virtual-Reality Symposium.

-His recent PhD thesis, reassessing the work of avant-garde filmmaker Oskar Fischinger and the artist's contribution within expanded cinema has brought Marco invitations to speak at Glasgow University, NECS (European Network for Cinema and Media Studies, London) and Richard Demarco's Art and Healing exhibition (La Scuola di San Marco, Venice 2019).
+His PhD thesis, reassessing the work of avant-garde filmmaker Oskar Fischinger and the artist's contribution within expanded cinema has brought Marco invitations to speak at Glasgow University, NECS (European Network for Cinema and Media Studies, London) and Richard Demarco's Art and Healing exhibition (La Scuola di San Marco, Venice 2019).

 Douglas R R Graham LL.B.,W.S.